 5) What kind of oils or what is in your products that cause them to be rated superior?

 Answer: Both of our preservatives contain a blend of 3 natural plant oils, Propolis (an anti-bacteria resin from trees which is our key ingredient to resist mold, bacteria and most caustic chemicals), and 2 kinds of beeswax.

 Leather Oil: is just a liquid version and has the same ingredients but a different ratio of beeswax and Propolis to oil.

 Heavy Duty LP: is in a cream form that is a time release formula wherein the natural oils are suspended in the wax and Propolis and gradually seep out over a long period.
 If the leather gets warmed or flexed the oils get released faster so leather is protected against parching and premature cracking due to flexing while dehydrated.

 Water Shield: is a simple non-aerosol water based silicone emulsion spray that was developed as a waterproofing spray for fabric.
 It has no safety warnings or hazardous solvents or propellants.
 It’s basically water and silicone, with a higher concentration of silicone than aerosols.

 6) What is the best way to get rid of salt and body acids that corrode leather?

-Ans: Take 1 tablespoon baking soda in a cup of water, slosh it around inside the boot.
+Answer: Take 1 tablespoon baking soda in a cup of water, slosh it around inside the boot.
 Then repeat with the other boot.
 This will neutralize body acids and salts.
 Allow to dry completely before restoring oils.
 Occasionally applying Heavy Duty LP on the inside leather will help resist bacteria build up.